Students’ Guide to Final Exams

 Students must always do their own work, using only those materials allowed by the professor, and taking only the designated amount of time.

-Students with disabilities and in need of extended time or other accommodations must have their arrangements pre-approved by Jim Wice, Disability Services.
+Students with disabilities and in need of extended time or other accommodations must have their arrangements pre-approved by Jim Wice, Accessibility and Disability Resources.
 These students will report to an exam center in Founders Hall.
-Details will be provided to these students individually in advance by the Disabilities Services Office.
+Details will be provided to these students individually in advance by the Accessibility and Disability Resources Office.

 Fixed exams are scheduled within one of the exam sessions in the five day exam period.
 Students will know in advance from their professor regarding the time and place for the exam.